magicasaservice/vue-equipment/packages/plugins/MagicPie/index.md

 ### Nuxt

-The modal is available as a Nuxt module.
+The pie is available as a Nuxt module.
 In your Nuxt config file add `@maas/vue-equipment/nuxt` to your modules and add `MagicPie` to the plugins in your configuration.

 ```js
 export default defineNuxtConfig({